Beliathal/QFILHelper/README.md

 	then the backup directory would be named like this:

 	Backup-2022-07-20-18-14-44

-⚑ Always make sure you have generated PartitionsList.xml file from within the QFIL Partition Manager and placed it beside QFIL Helper.
+⚑ COM?_PartitionsList.xml contains the layout of all partitions in your device and needed for QFIL Helper to function properly.
+By default QFIL Helper will attempt to look for COM?_PartitionsList.xml file in this folder:

+	C:\Users\Your User Name\AppData\Roaming\Qualcomm\QFIL\

-The program was tested with: Android 9, LG V450PM, Qualcomm USB Driver v1.00.37, QPST v2.7.496.
-I cannot guarantee that it will work in any other configuration, id est: higher android version, different phone model, newer drivers .
+v1.0.0.61 was tested sucefully with:

+Android 9, LG V450PM, Qualcomm USB Driver v1.00.37, QPST v2.7.496.

+Update: 19-07-2022, v1.0.0.373: Tested sucefully with:

+Android 10, LG V450PM, Qualcomm USB Driver v1.00.37, QPST v2.7.496.

 How to use:
 <ul>
-<li>Place QFILHelper.exe in your QFIL instalation folder</li>
-<i> usually: C:\Program Files (x86)\Qualcomm\QPST\bin </i>
 <li>Connect your phone to the PC in EDL mode</li>
 <li>Launch QFIL and open Partition Manager</li>
 <li>Click on "Save Partition File"</li>
+<li>Keep running QFIL and Partition Manager open</li>
 <li>Run QFIL helper</li>
-<li>Select preferable backup method</li>
 </ul>